mieubrisse/personal-writing/be-rembrandt/post.md

 -------------------------

-If you liked this post, you might like some of my other posts:
+If you liked this post, you might like some of my others:

 - [The Goal Is Unique Work][goal-is-unique-work]
 - [Leveraged Judgment](https://mieubrisse.substack.com/p/leveraged-judgment)